matomo-org/plugin-LoginLdap/README.md

 LDAP has no concept of authentication tokens, so user token_auths are stored exclusively in Piwik's MySQL DB.
 If a token auth is compromised, you can have Piwik generate a new one by changing a user's password in LDAP.

+If you've enabled the `Generate Random token_auth For New Users` option, then in order to generate a new token auth you'll have to run the
+`loginldap:generate-token-auth` command if a token auth is compromised.

 **Logging**

 LoginLdap uses debug logging extensively so problems can be diagnosed quickly.
-The logs should not contain sensitive information, but **you should still disable DEBUG logging in production**.
+The logs should not contain sensitive information, but _you should still disable DEBUG logging in production_.

 If you need to debug a problem, enable it temporarily by changing the `[log] log_level` and `[log] log_writers` core INI config options.
 If you use file logs, make sure to delete the logs after you are finished debugging.

 ## Commands

-TODO
+LoginLdap comes with the following console commands:

+* `loginldap:generate-token-auth`: Regenerates a token auth for a user if the `Generate Random token_auth For New Users` option is currently enabled.

+* `loginldap:synchronize-users`: Can be used to synchronize one, multiple, or all users in LDAP at once.
+If you'd like to setup user access within Piwik before a user logs in, this command should be used.

 ## FAQ